auroraGPT-ANL/MCQ-and-SFT-code/README.md

 ### 4. Select a Random Subset of MCQs for Further Processing (optional)
 If you want to randomly select a subset of MCQs from the generated JSON files, use `select_mcqs_at_random.py`, specifying the number of MCQs to select.
 For example, to select 17 MCQs:
 ```bash
 python src/select_mcqs_at_random.py -i MCQ-combined.json -o MCQ-subset.json -n 17
 ```
-Here you must specify the filenames for your combined and subset files as shown here.
+You must specify the filenames for your combined and subset files as shown here.

 ---